What is Big Data Analytics? Full Guide and Examples

 Big data analytics helps the media and entertainment industry by dissecting streams of viewership data and social media interactions.

-These techniques unravel real-time trends, helping media companies rapidly adapt their content offerings, optimize ad placement, and personalize recommendations for diverse audiences.
+These techniques reveal real-time trends, enabling media companies to rapidly adapt their content offerings, optimize ad placement, and personalize recommendations for diverse audiences.

 Marketing